Rosewood, Ohio

-Rosewood is an unincorporated community and census-designated place (CDP) in northwestern Adams Township, Champaign County, Ohio, United States.
+Rosewood is a census-designated place (CDP) in northwestern Adams Township, Champaign County, Ohio, United States.
 As of the 2020 United States census it had a population of 224.

+Description

-It has a post office with the ZIP code 43070.
+The CDP has a post office with the ZIP code 43070.
 It lies along State Route 29, an east–west highway.

+History

 Rosewood was laid out and platted in 1893 when the railroad was extended to that point.
 A post office has been in operation at Rosewood since 1894.